arsenal9971/BMS_stud_reps/20170222_wed_Minutes_Admissions_Board_mtg.md

 ## <center> Minutes of the Admissions and Board meetings on Mi.22.02.2017 </center>

 - Please refer to the official minutes from the BMS office for precision and details.

+The Agenda was sent by Forough 15 Feb, 2017 with the subject `Agenda of the next Board meeting on 22 February'.
+Official minutes will be sent out by the BMS office soon.

 - Here are only things more relevant to the student reps.
 - Please feel free to correct typos if any.